-The table below is based on an estimate of the number of properties that are likely to come available during 2018-19 using knowledge of the previous year's relets as a guide.
-The estimate for 2018-19 is 150 re-lets.
-No new lets are expected off-site in the coming year.
+The table below is based on an estimate of the number of properties that are likely to come available during 2023-24 using knowledge of the previous year's relets as a guide.
+The estimate for 2023-24 is 158 re-lets.

-General needs standard accommodation has no specific adaptations or design features that would make it suitable for any particular group of people.
+General needs standard accommodation has no specific adaptations or design features that would make it suitable for any group of people.